Fast Change Identification in Multi-Play Bandits and its Applications in Wireless Networks: TS-GE : Algorithm Description and Features

 where $\texttt{bin2dec}()$ and $\texttt{dec2bin}()$ are respectively operators that convert binary numbers to decimals and decimal numbers to binary.
 Additionally, $\texttt{onehot}(k)$ is a binary number with all zeros except 1 at the $k$-th binary position. $\texttt{AND}$ is the bit-wise AND operator.
-In the \ac{GE} phase, each super arm is played $n_{ge}$ times and the player obtains a reward which is the average of rewards of all the arms that belong to $B_k$ as per Assumption~\ref{assump:multiplay}, i.e., each time the super arm $B_k$ is played, the player gets a reward that is sampled from the distribution:
+This strategy for creating super-arms is inspired from the classical forward error correcting strategy due to Hamming, which enables detection and correction of single-bit errors~\cite{hamming1950error}.
+In the \ac{GE} phase, each super arm is played $n_{\rm ge}$ times and the player obtains a reward which is the average of rewards of all the arms that belong to $B_k$ as per Assumption~\ref{assump:multiplay}, i.e., each time the super arm $B_k$ is played, the player gets a reward that is sampled from the distribution:

 Let the mean reward of the super arm $B_k$ be denoted by $\mu_{B_k}$.
-Before the beginning of each GE phase, $\mu_{B_k}$ is estimated using the individual mean estimates.
+Before the beginning of each GE phase, $\mu_{B_k}$ is estimated.
 As an example, let a change be detected after the $m$-th BP phase.
 Then, the estimate of the mean reward of the super arm $B_k$ is:

 Then, the arm with the changed mean is the one that belongs to the all super arms in which a change of mean is detected.
-In other words, a change in arm $a_j$ is detected if:
+For each super arm $B_k$, the changed arm $a_j$ either is present in $B_k$ or it is present in its complimentary set ${B}_k^{\rm C}$.
+Let us define a new sequence of sets as

+Then, the changed arm is identified as $a_j$, where $a_j = \bigcup C_k$.
+In case no change is detected in any of the super arms, but the \ac{BP} phase detects a change, the changed arm is identified as $a_1$.